tobykwan/tinycardsextractor/README.md

 ## A little warning to non-IT guys
 You **SHOULD NOT** just download and run any script you find on the Internet, without fully understanding what it does.
 That said, you may be here simply because you're using Duolingo/Tinycards, not because you're a seasoned programmer/system administrator (and Duolingo sure doesn't teach PowerShell :-P).
 If you're not sure, ask a "tech guy" (with a complementary cup of latte ready) to help you read the script to make sure it's safe to run.
 (The same goes for any other scripts you find online, in general.)

+## Supported Platform
+It's a simple PowerShell script (PowerShell is another programming language.)

+If you have Windows, you're ready to use the script

+If you use Mac, you'll need to download and install PowerShell first.
+(Again, get an IT guy's help if you have absolutely no idea what this's about.)

 ## Instruction
 * Follow Duolingo's [instructions](https://support.duolingo.com/hc/en-us/articles/360043909772) to obtain your personal data, which turns out to be a single 'duolingo.zip'.
 * Unzip the file to find the 'decks.csv' file, save it to your preferred folder, e.g. `c:\temp\duolingo`